 Andy Brock composed the music this time and it is much more cohesive than Tei’s.
 It is much moodier and ominous, and feels more in line with the atmosphere the game is trying for.
 Unfortunately, the Genesis sound card doesn’t perform very well, and some of the tracks are a little out of place at times.

-This one is more impressive than the 8-bit version.
-It has better graphics, but it all feels unrefined and lacking in polish, which is probably the result of having so many teams working on different versions of the same project.
+This one is more impressive than the 8-bit version, but While it has better graphics, it also feels unrefined and lacking in polish.
+This is probably the result of having so many teams working on different versions of the same project.
 Although the SNES sounds better, the Genesis version is the superior edition in terms of graphics and gameplay.
 It really does feel like they had a bit more effort put into it before publishing, but only just so.

 The Sega CD Version